kaifangzhou/ST207-Assignment1-004579/comments_and_marks.md

 Excellent!

 #### D. Data loading (INSERT TABLE commands) (max 5 points)
 Good.
-You can try to load all data in one go to a table, i.e. using INSERT INTO table_name command once only to save your time.
+You can load multiple rows of data in one go.
+You don't have to repeat INSERT tablename command for every single row.

 ### DATABASE MANIPULATION (DML)